 Rachel Murphy-Banks, MA, Program Manager, is the point of contact for the AYA Program.
 She works with patients to schedule their survivorship as well as referral appointments and helps get their questions answered.
 She also strives to build connections with the AYA community within and outside of the Medical Center through the program’s Facebook page, Blog, Instagram account and AYA Community Connection e-newsletter, and works to promote AYA awareness through the program’s educational presentation initiative.
 Diagnosed with lymphoma in her mid-twenties, Rachel keenly understands the importance of AYA specific care.
 She received a Masters in Intercultural Relations, with a focus on young adult cancer survivors.

 Annemarie Conroy, PNP, MSN, serves as Liaison to the AYA Program, assisting younger patients who are ready to transition from pediatric- to adolescent & young adult-care.
-Annmarie has been with the Floating Hospital for Children, part of Tufts Medical Center, for nearly thirty years.
+Annmarie has been with the Tufts Children's Hospital, part of Tufts Medical Center, for nearly thirty years.
 She has worked in the Pediatric Hematology/Oncology clinic as a Pediatric Nurse Practitioner since 1998 and has a Master of Science in Nursing from Boston College.